W.I.T.C.H. (TV series): Development

 SIP Animation announced the production of an animated series based on the comic books in 2002.
 The show was immediately picked up for a full order of 52 half-hour episodes.
 According to Justine Cheynet (co-associate producer and co-translator in the first season, story editor in the second), SIP had come to Disney with the initiative of producing a cartoon based on the Disney-owned comics.

 The first season of the show took roughly 18 months to produce, with about 200 people working on it.
 Work on the series began in spring 2003, in collaboration with Disney Channel.
 In September of that year, Andrew Nicholls and Darrell Vickers were hired as supervisory producers, and would serve as showrunners throughout the first season.
+Trey Callaway and Nancy Neufeld Callaway were hired as producers to both write episodes and produce the first season cast voice sessions.
 The show's primary target markets were considered to be Italy, France (represented by SIP Animation), the United Kingdom (Fox Kids UK), and the United States (Disney Channel).
 As such, while Nicholls and Vickers were officially employed by SIP, they would be working with guidance from all four of these countries.

 A team of freelance writers was also brought in under their supervision, ultimately being responsible for just over half of the first season.
 Due to the show's unusually heavy use of continuity for a cartoon, Nicholls and Vickers planned out the season arc and even individual episode stories beforehand, and gave the other writers very careful instructions covering even smaller details of the series to avoid contradictions and repetition throughout the episodes.
 The director for this season was Marc Gordon-Bates, who was unfamiliar with the series and surprised that he was offered the position over other directors with greater interest in the project and more relevant prior experience.